unional/node/doc/api/diagnostics_channel.md

 * Name: `tracing:${name}:asyncEnd`

-The `asyncEnd` event represents the callback of an async traceable function being completed.
+The `asyncEnd` event represents the callback of an asynchronous traceable function being completed.
 It's not likely event data will change after the `asyncStart` event, however it may be useful for some tracers to see the point where the callback completes.